mynameisVictoria/plan-9-from-cx/README.md

 # plan 9 from communications extent; a in the works communication platform!

-simple communication, and i geuss techincly data sharing lol.
+simple communication, and I geuss techincly data sharing lol.

 ## Quick Facts
 - built because: communications platforms are fun!